Bond 2025

 What is the condition of our schools?

 An independent assessment of school facilities identified significant needs.
-Forest Hills (built in 1946) and Lake Grove (1949) have reached the end of their lifespan and require full replacement.
-Most other schools in the district—except for newly rebuilt Lakeridge Middle School, River Grove Elementary, and soon-to-be-completed Lake Oswego Middle School—face critical repairs, safety updates, and space constraints.
+Forest Hills (built in 1946) and Lake Grove (1949) have reached the end of their lifespan and require complete replacement.
+Most other schools in the district—except for newly rebuilt Lakeridge Middle School, River Grove Elementary, and soon-to-be-completed Lake Oswego Middle School—face space constraints and need improvements and updates.

 Why now?

-- Forest Hills and Lake Grove Elementary Schools still rely on original systems.
-Repairs are no longer cost-effective, and failure of these systems could force school closures.
+- Forest Hills and Lake Grove Elementary Schools, built in the 1940s, have obsolete systems and deteriorating infrastructure, including plumbing embedded in concrete and foundations that cannot be seismically upgraded.
+Replacements would be less costly than major repairs.
 Recent ice storms exposed this vulnerability: in January 2024, a burst pipe at Lake Grove flooded classrooms and displaced students for two months.

 What projects would the bond fund?